 Those sports, along with men's and women's gymnastics, men's and women's swimming and women's diving comprised seven sports that were discontinued on June 11, 1980; the 1979-80 season was the last year of competition for each.
 At the time, schools needed 14 sports (any mix, men or women) to qualify for Division I status, and the cuts reduced our count to that minimum number (eight men's, six women's).
 It was purely based on dollars, as which non-revenue sports would be able to survive on shoestring budgets while we recovered from over a $1 million debt; sports like wrestling (No. 8) and the two gymnastics teams were nationally ranked when they were disbanded.
-The implications of Title IX and the growth of women's athletics led us to add three women's sports: volleyball (1986), golf (1994) and soccer (1996), while budget problems resulted in our dropping men's tennis (2006) bringing our count to 16 (skiing went co-ed in 1983, but still counts as one men's and one women's).
+The implications of Title IX and the growth of women's athletics led us to add four women's sports: volleyball (1986), golf (1994), soccer (1996) and lacrosse (spring 2014), while budget problems resulted in our dropping men's tennis (2006) bringing our count to 17 (skiing went co-ed in 1983, but still counts as one men's and one women's).
 As to adding any of these sports back, or adding new ones such as hockey, lacrosse, men's soccer or men's volleyball (the sports we get the most E-mails about), it still basically all comes down to budget.
 Once we're in a financial position where the sports we currently have are fully funded, we will consider expanding, but remember with Title IX, we would have to add sports in twos, one men's and one women's.

 I heard CU had really good baseball, rowing and mountain biking teams, among others, why are they not on this website?